 As with any great system of operations or technique of processes, it advances and evolves on its own.
 Kaizen is one of those simple miracles that actually implements its own technique automatically.
 So what will be the state of Kaizen in 100 years?

-As we all know, kaizen is a Japanese word which means “change for better” or improvement.
+As we all know, Kaizen is a Japanese word that means “change for better” or improvement.
 In 1950, there was a development of the quality circles which went on to become what we know of as the Toyota Production System (TPS).
 This system included the philosophy that continuous small improvements can add up to monumental benefits.
 These benefits include lower production costs, improvements in quality, and of course increased degree of customer satisfaction.

 To answer our topic question, let’s start by breaking down the definition of waste.

 Waste: To consume spend or employ uselessly or without adequate return.